Kharkov: The Soviet Spring Offensive: Reception

+In The Playboy Winner's Guide to Board Games, game designer Jon Freeman noted that Kharkov used the same game system as SPI's previous publication, Panzergruppe Guderian, but thought that Kharkov was better balanced, allowed a more active role for both players, and was "arguably better than [Panzergruppe Guderian].

 In Issue of 50 of Moves, Steve List noted that the game is difficult for the Soviet player, who is forced to "choose between committing units to his offensive or holding them back to screen his flank from the inevitable German attack.
 Too much force in either area will result in failure in the other."
 List concluded by giving the game a grade of "A-", saying, "All in all, a worthwhile game on a subject covered, if at all, only as part if a larger situation."

 In The Guide to Simulations/Games for Education and Training, Richard Rydzel called this "an easy-to-learn game [that] is an excellent example of Russian combat doctrines in World War II."
 In considering this game as an educational aid in the classroom, Ryzdel commented, "The short preparation and playing time make this a good simulation for school use; however, both players should be prepared to lose lots of units and a Russian player who isn't careful may lose all units."